-Vitamin C plays an important role in supporting a healthy immune system because it boosts white blood cells production, which is responsible for fending off viruses and bacteria that make you sick.
-Studies have shown that people with low levels of vitamin C intake are more likely to be infected by colds or other infections compared to individuals who take in adequate amounts of vitamin C (7).
+Vitamin C plays an important role in supporting a healthy immune system because it is present in high quantities in white blood cells, which are responsible for fending off viruses and bacteria that make you sick (7).

 Vitamin C is also vital for other functions in the body, including (7):

-- Playing an important role in the formation of collagen needed for cell repair.
+- Playing an important role in the formation of collagen.

 - Helping protect your eye from free radical damage, which is a major cause of cataracts and macular degeneration.

 - Helping your body absorb iron, which is an important mineral for making red blood cells carry oxygen throughout your body.